|Little Green Island Films | sitemap | log in|

 Welcome to Little Green Island Films

 Little Green Island Films was founded by Sara Nason a former stills photographer turned filmmaker.
-Twice nominated for The Rory Peck Impact Award - she is an award winning director working in a variety of genre's from broadcast TV, documentary, short films, corporate and promotional and features for the websites of national newspapers.
-With a keen interest in 'The Arts' and The Environment, Little Green Island Films also makes current affairs, entertainment, music and biographical films.
+She is an award winning director working in a variety of genre's from broadcast TV, documentary, short films, corporate and promotional and features for the websites of national newspapers.
+With a keen interest in 'The Arts' and The Environment, Little Green Island Films also makes current affairs, and observational films, as well as corporate and biographical films.

 Little Green Island Films are known for a combination of professionalism, visual imagination and creativity - sometimes on a low budget, although not always.
-Little Green Island Films makes intuitive, artistic films with a journalistic attention to detail and content.
-Often with a large observational element, and a focus on character and story, the films are always driven by an understanding of the core idea at the heart of the film, whilst articulating the emotion which gives it power.
+Little Green Island Films makes intuitive, artistically shot films with a journalistic attention to detail and content.
+The films are always driven by an understanding of the core emotion at the heart of the film, which gives the story power.
 Films that have great impact and inspire change is a thread throughout Sara's work.
-Her personal passion in documentary has been focused on giving a voice to indigenous people, promoting their views on the environment, and human rights issues.
+Her personal passion in documentary has been focused on giving a voice to women's rights, indigenous people, and promoting their views on the environment, and human rights issues.

 Little Green Island can make films on any subject but has a specific track record in the environment and Nature; renewable energy; food; music; dance and The Arts.
 The company has also worked over the years in historical films and with young people (often vulnerable people) and children.